 Under California law, violent domestic conduct may be restrained through an injunction called a Domestic Violence Restraining Order (DVRO).
 If a DVRO is filed against you, you must be notified, and copies of the restraining order personally delivered to you.
 You will have an opportunity to respond to the claims of domestic violence leveled against you, however if you violate the DVRO you could go to jail, be assessed a fine, or both.

-If you have been charged with domestic violence, speak to an experienced Los Angeles criminal defense attorney as soon as possible to ensure your rights and your future are properly protected.
+If you have been charged with domestic violence, speak to an experienced domestic violence attorney as soon as possible to ensure your rights and your future are properly protected.
 Your attorney can help you whether you made a bad decision or you are innocent of the charges, but it is essential that you bring him or her on board quickly.